Dengue prevention starts at home

 “If you experience any of these symptoms, please see a doctor immediately.”

-Mackay Regional Council’s Cr Karen May said dengue mosquitoes bred in stagnant water around houses.
+Whitsunday Regional Council Mayor Andrew Willcox said dengue mosquitoes bred in stagnant water around houses.

-“Dengue mosquitoes (Aedes aegypti) only breed around homes and in urban areas, not in swamps or creeks,” she said.
+“Dengue mosquitoes (Aedes aegypti) only breed around homes and in urban areas, not in swamps or creeks,” he said.

 “To help prevent a dengue outbreak, it is important to tip out any water in pot plant bases and containers, store items that can hold water in a dry spot or undercover, throw out any rubbish lying around and clean out your gutters.